720°

-"It's just you, your trusty skateboard, and a hundred bucks as you skate, jump, slide, spin and move through four levels of difficulty, picking up loose cash, earning money through events, and finally, earning a ticket to one of the big skate parks!
-If you're lucky, you'll get to buy some rad equipment to make you the coolest skateboarder alive."
+720° is a 1986 sports video game developed and published by Atari Games for arcades.
+Based on the sport of skateboarding, the player controls a skateboarder as they compete in various skating competitions, such as ramp jumping and downhill races, to earn cash.

+The game has been ported and re-released to various home console and computer platforms.

 Gameplay

 The game begins with the player controlling a skateboarder skating around a middle-class neighborhood using common objects as ramps for jumps.

-The player begins with a number of "tickets," each of which grants admission to one of four skate parks, or "events," in Skate City, the "hub" between the parks.
+The player begins with a number of "tickets", each of which grants admission to one of four skate parks, or "events" in Skate City, the "hub" between the parks.
 When a park is entered, one ticket is expended.
-The player gains additional tickets from earning points.
+The player gains additional tickets by earning points.
 Whenever the player isn't in an event, a bar counts down the time remaining until the arrival of a swarm of killer bees accompanied by the caption of "SKATE OR DIE!".
-Once the bees arrive, the player still has a small amount of time in which to get to a park, but the longer the player delays, this the faster the bees become, until they are unavoidable.
-Getting caught by the bees ends the game, though on default settings the player may elect to continue by inserting more money.
-Reaching a park with a ticket gives the player the chance to earn points, medals and money with which to upgrade equipment, and resets the timer.
+Once the bees arrive, the player still has a small amount of time to make it to a park.
+The longer the player delays this, the faster the bees become until they are unavoidable.
+Getting caught by the bees ends the game, but on default settings, the player may elect to continue by inserting more money.
+Reaching a park with a ticket gives the player the chance to earn points, medals and money.
+The money is used to upgrade equipment and the timer will reset upon completion of an event.

-The player constantly races to perform stunts, both in the events and in the park itself, in order to earn the points needed to acquire tickets.
+The player constantly races to perform stunts, both in the events and in the park itself, to earn the points needed to acquire tickets.
 Thus, the player's score is directly tied to the amount of time available to play the game.
-In order to win, the player must complete a total of sixteen events through four hubs, a difficult task.
+In order to win, the player must complete a total of sixteen events through four hubs.

-Structure

-The game consists of four levels each consisting of four events:
+The game has four levels, each consisting of four events: